Anubanini rock relief: Description

-In this rock relief, Anubanini, the king of the Lullubi, puts his foot on the chest of a captive.
+In the rock relief, Anubanini, the king of the Lullubi, puts his foot on the chest of a captive.
 There are eight other captives, two of them kneeling behind the Lullubian equivalent of the Akkadian goddess Ishtar (recognisable by the four pairs of horns on her headdress and the weapons over her shoulders) and six of them standing in a lower row at the bottom of the rock relief.
 He is bare-chested, only wearing a short skirt.

 The general style of the Anubanini relief emulates the style of Mesopotamian royal art of the period, as well as its language, in using the Akkadian language and script for this inscription.

 Inscription

 There's also an inscription in the Akkadian language and Akkadian script.
 In the inscription, he declares himself as the mighty king of Lullubium, who had set up his image as well as that of Ishtar on mount Batir, and calls on various deities to preserve his monument.
 The inscription begins with the formula:

 The date of the rock relief is believed to be circa 2300 BC.
-It was damaged about 30% during the Iran-Iraq war.
+It was damaged about 30% during the Iran-Iraq War.
 Older photographs show in particular a nearly undamaged figure of the king.

 Behistun reliefs

-This rock relief is very similar to the much later Achaemenid Behistun reliefs (fifth century BC), not located very far, to such an extent that it was said that the Behistun Inscription was influenced by it.
+This rock relief is very similar to the much later Achaemenid Behistun reliefs (5th century BC), not located very far, to such an extent that it was said that the Behistun Inscription was influenced by it.
 The attitude of the ruler, the trampling of an enemy, the presence of a divinity, the lines of prisoners are all very similar.